-Clare Barrington, Ph.D., MPH, Associate Professor, Health Behavior
+Ph.D., MPH, Professor, Health Behavior

 Clare Barrington studies how social and structural factors affect health and health behaviors with a focus on chronic diseases, including HIV and diabetes, in Latin America and the Caribbean.
 She also leads the qualitative components of mixed methods impact evaluations of health and development programs.

-Barrington's research examines social and structural influences on health and health behaviors, with a focus on HIV prevention and health care among female sex workers, men who have sex with men (MSM), and transgender women in Latin America and Latino migrants in the United States.
-She has been conducting community-based research in the Dominican Republic for over 15 years.
-With support from USAID, Barrington collaborated with colleagues from Johns Hopkins and the HIV Vaccine Research Unit at the Instituto Dermatalogico y Cirugia de Piel to establish a cohort of 250 FSW living with HIV in Santo Domingo and their male partners to assess the feasibility and initial effects of a multi-level intervention called Abriendo Puertas (Opening Doors) to improve optimal HIV prevention and care outcomes.
-She also led the adaptation and assessment of a strategy to improve partner referrals for HIV testing with support from the LINKAGES program.
-She is currently leading the qualitative component of an NIMH-funded longitudinal observational study of social determinants of HIV outcomes with FSW in the Dominican Republic and Tanzania and is Co-PI on a supplement to establish a cohort of transgender women sex workers in the Dominican Republic.
+Most of her reserach is with populations including female sex workers (FSW), men who have sex with men (MSM), and transgender women in Latin America and Latino migrants in the United States.
+She has been conducting community-based research in Latin America for over 15 years.
+With support from USAID, Barrington collaborated with colleagues from Johns Hopkins and the HIV Vaccine Research Unit at the Instituto Dermatalogico y Cirugia de Piel to establish a cohort of 250 FSW living with HIV in Santo Domingo and their male partners to assess the feasibility and initial effects of a multi-level intervention called Abriendo Puertas (Opening Doors) to improve HIV prevention and care outcomes.
+Building off this work, she is currently leading the qualitative component of an NIMH-funded longitudinal observational study of social determinants of HIV outcomes with FSW in the Dominican Republic and Tanzania and was Co-PI on a supplement to establish a cohort of transgender women sex workers in the Dominican Republic.
 In Guatemala, she has collaborated with researchers from the Universidad del Valle (UVG) and the Centers for Disease control to examine and compare social networks among gay identifying and non-gay identifying MSM and transgender women.
-She recently lead two PEPFAR/CDC-funded studies with UVG in Guatemala City, one which was the first study in the region to pilot the use of health navigators to improve early HIV testing and linkage to care and another to decentralize and differentiate HIV care and treatment for 400 MSM living with HIV. .
+She recently lead two PEPFAR/CDC-funded studies with UVG in Guatemala City, one which was the first study in the region to pilot the use of health navigators to improve early HIV testing and linkage to care and another to decentralize and differentiate HIV care and treatment for 400 MSM living with HIV.
 In North Carolina, Barrington has been studying the intersection between social networks, migration and HIV among Mexican migrants.